drkovalskyi/Bmm5/README.md

 # Bmm5
 ## B to mumu analysis code for data produced by the CMS experiment at CERN

-The code is based on the **NanoAODv9** campaign for using RunII UltraLegacy processing of **MiniAODv2**.
+The code is based on the **NanoAODv10** campaign for using Run3 Prompt Reco and MC MiniAOD.
 The setup produces standard NanoAOD output with additional branches specific to the analysis.
 The samples can be used as a replacement for the standard NanoAOD samples produced by the CMS Central Production infrastructure.

 ## Build Instructions
-* scram p CMSSW CMSSW_10_6_26
+* scram p CMSSW CMSSW_12_4_10
-* cd CMSSW_10_6_26/src/
+* cd CMSSW_12_4_10/src/
 * cmsenv
-* git cms-addpkg PhysicsTools/NanoAOD
-* git cms-merge-topic drkovalskyi:Bmm5-CMSSW_10_6_26
-* git clone git@github.com:drkovalskyi/Bmm5.git --branch NanoAODv9-V03
+* git clone git@github.com:drkovalskyi/Bmm5.git --branch NanoAODv10-V01
-* scram setup Bmm5/NanoAOD/external-tools/rabit.xml
-* scram setup Bmm5/NanoAOD/external-tools/xgboost.xml
 * scram b -j 8

 ## cmsDriver Options